rsmmr/install-clang/README.md

 with upstream repository changes without doing the complete compile/install-from-scratch cycle again.
-Note, however, that unless coupled with `-m`, this flag has no immediate effect since the git versions to use are hardcoded to the LLVM/clang release versions.
+Note, however, that unless coupled with `-m`, this flag has no immediate effect since the git versions to use are hardcoded to the Clang/LLVM release versions.

-Doing a self-contained clang/LLVM installation is a bit more messy than one would hope because the projects make assumptions about specific system-wide installation paths to use.
+Doing a self-contained Clang installation is a bit more messy than one would hope because the projects make assumptions about specific system-wide installation paths to use.
 The install-clang script captures some trial-and-error I (and others) went through to get an independent setup working.
-It compiles clang/LLVM up to three times, bootstrapping things with the system compiler as it goes.
-It also patches some of the LLVM projects to incorporate the installation prefix into configuration and search paths, and also fixes/tweaks a few other things as well.
+It compiles Clang up to three times, bootstrapping things with the system compiler as it goes.
+It also patches some of the Clang/LLVM projects to incorporate the installation prefix into configuration and search paths, and also fixes/tweaks a few other things as well.